 Because we’re scared.

 I remember a few years ago, when someone wanted me to make a major change in my plans in order to accommodate their plans.
 My plans had been in place for months, they had just decided upon theirs.
 When I suggested that we reach a compromise by changing our respective plans slightly, the other person totally freaked out.
 Suddenly it wasn’t about the plans anymore.
 The words came fast and furious, hitting me in the chest like a barrage of machine gun bullets: I was a control freak.
 I was selfish and always had to get my way.
 I was mean and unreasonable.

 I remember physically shaking in the face of it all (thankfully it was over email).
-My heart was pounding, and I’m sure my eyes were bulging out of my head.
+My heart was pounding.
 I backed down immediately.
 I let them have their plans.
 It just wasn’t worth it to fight, not when something as mild as suggesting compromise provoked this intense a response.

 It’s well known that bullies keep boundary-less people in line with anger.
 I find angry people very scary for some reason (even if the anger is so mild that it only shows itself through a sudden tightening of the other person’s facial muscles), and I’ll do almost anything to avoid it or make it go away.
 I resonated so strongly with the following words from the Boundaries book:

 “The first thing you need to learn is that the person who is angry at you for setting boundaries is the one with the problem...Maintaining your boundaries is good for other people; it will help them learn what their families of origin did not teach them: to respect other people.

 “Do not let anger be a cue for you to do something.
 People without boundaries respond automatically to the anger of others.
 They rescue, seek approval, or get angry themselves.
 There is great power in inactivity.
 Do not let an out-of-control person be the cue for you to change your course.
 Just allow him to be angry and decide for yourself what you need to do.” (p.248)